bryceshen1/Intro-to-Issues/.github/steps/2-collaborating-on-issues.md

 ## Step 2: Collaborating on Issues

-Well done creating an issue!
+Well done creating an Issue!

 ### What is collaboration on Issues?